rstudio/rsconnect/tests/testthat/_snaps/account-find.md

     Condition
       Error:
       !
 Found multiple accounts for `server` = "y".
-      Please disambiguate by setting `acccount`.
+      Please disambiguate by setting `account`.
       i Available account names: "a" and "b".